 In 2021 the State of New Hampshire passed an exciting new law intended to help expand educational opportunities available to New Hampshire students whose families earned 300% of the poverty line or below.
+In 2023, the state legislature increased the income limit to 350% of the federal poverty line.
 The new law created what are called "Education Freedom Accounts" or "EFAs."
-EFAs provide eligible students with a state grant of approximately \$3,400 base state adequacy aid (plus any qualifying differentiated aid that your children are eligible to receive) to spend on their education.
+EFAs provide eligible students with a state grant of approximately \$3,700 base state adequacy aid (plus any qualifying differentiated aid that your children are eligible to receive) to spend on their education.
 Eligible expenses include such items as tuition at the school of your choice, tutoring, online learning programs, educational supplies, and other educational expenses, which are discussed in more detail below.
 Children's Scholarship Fund (hereinafter referred to as the scholarship organization), a 501c3 charity scholarship organization, has been authorized by the State of New Hampshire to administer these accounts.